Eight Tips for Getting Those Projects Done

 AFTER YOU READ THIS, don’t just consider the ideas.
 Take the time to actually plan your spring cleaning project on paper, following each step above.
 Imagine that it is already completed and visualize yourself having completed the task.
 Imagine and enjoy the feeling of having accomplished your goal.
 Then, take action and do it exactly as you planned and envisioned!

 Want to receive more information like this?
-Join CHADD and receive every issue of
+Join CHADD and receive every issue of Attention magazine.
+A longer version of this post appeared in the April 2013 issue.

 Leslie Rouder, LCSW, is an ADHD coach and therapist in South Florida.